sdv-dev/SDMetrics/sdmetrics/timeseries/README.md

   that represent machine learning problems which are relatively easy to solve.
 If the performance of the models when fitted on real data is too low, the output from these metrics may be meaningless.
-    * `TSFClassifierEfficacy`: Efficacy metric based on a TimeSeriesForestClassifier from sktime.
     * `LSTMClassifierEfficacy`: Efficacy metric based on an LSTM Classifier implemented on PyTorch.

 ## TimeSeriesMetric